The Cathedral That Refused to Stay Unfinished

 Left: diagram of the Dom façade with some of its components.
 Right: inside the belfry on the right.
 Image on left is from https://www.pinterest.ca/pin/488077678360678001/ (accessed 6/1/22).

-While the steeples of the Dom have been surpassed in height, they continue to support the largest free-swinging bell in the world.
-Decke Pitter or “Fat Peter” weighs just under 53,000 pounds.
+Though surpassed in height, the steeples still house the world’s largest free-swinging bell: Decke Pitter, or “Fat Peter,” which weighs nearly 53,000 pounds.
 And it is just one of eleven bells in the belfry.

 The lower portion of the ascent requires managing a narrow stair through a vertical tube.
 The final fifty feet or so above the belfry made my knees tremble!
 It consists of a steel scaffold with open traceries on all sides.
 If the heart quakes, there’s help for that nearby.